JosephTLyons/Strip-Newlines/README.md

 * Ability to set the ignore value from the default (2) to any value, in the package settings.
 * Ability to strip out CRLF lines.

-## Bugs

-* If there are spaces mixed in between newlines, and no other characters, the stripping may not work correctly.